-- (1) When ordering from schedules, ordering offices- - (i) May use DD Form 1155, Order for Supplies or Services, to place orders for- - (A) Commercial items at or below the simplified acquisition threshold; and - (B) Other than commercial items at any dollar value (see PGI 213.307); - (ii) Shall use SF 1449, Solicitation/Contract/Order for Commercial Items, to place orders for commercial items exceeding the simplified acquisition threshold (see FAR 12.204); and - (iii) May use SF 1449 to place orders for other than commercial items at any dollar value. - (2) Schedule orders may be placed orally if- - (i) The contractor agrees to furnish a delivery ticket for each shipment under the order (in the number of copies required by the ordering office).
+- (1) When ordering from schedules, ordering offices- - (i) May use DD Form 1155, Order for Supplies or Services, to place orders for- - (A) Commercial products or commercial services at or below the simplified acquisition threshold; and - (B) Other than commercial products or commercial services at any dollar value (see PGI 213.307); - (ii) Shall use SF 1449, Solicitation/Contract/Order for Commercial Products and Commercial Services, to place orders for commercial products or commercial services exceeding the simplified acquisition threshold (see FAR 12.204); and - (iii) May use SF 1449 to place orders for other than commercial products or commercial services at any dollar value. - (2) Schedule orders may be placed orally if- - (i) The contractor agrees to furnish a delivery ticket for each shipment under the order (in the number of copies required by the ordering office).
 The ticket must include the- - (A) Contract number; - (B) Order number under the contract; - (C) Date of order; - (D) Name and title of person placing the order; - (E) Itemized listing of supplies or services furnished; and - (F) Date of delivery or shipment; and - (ii) Invoicing procedures are agreed upon.
 Optional methods of submitting invoices for payment are permitted, such as- - (A) An individual invoice with a receipted copy of the delivery ticket; - (B) A summarized monthly invoice covering all oral orders made during the month, with receipted copies of the delivery tickets (this option is preferred if there are many oral orders); or - (C) A contracting officer statement that the Government has received the supplies. - (3) For purchases where cash payment is an advantage, the use of imprest funds in accordance with DFARS 213.305 is authorized when-